JaneliaSciComp/ecephys-pipeline/README.md

 ## Pipeline Overview

 This pipeline is containerized and portable across the various platforms supported by [Nextflow](https://www.nextflow.io).
-So far it has been tested on a standalone Linnux workstation and the Janelia compute cluster (IBM Platform LSF).
+So far it has been tested on standalone Linux workstations running Oracle Ubuntu, and the Janelia compute cluster (IBM Platform LSF).

 The pipeline includes the following modules:
 * **catGT_helper** - run CatGT preprocessor